BMGQ: A Bottom-up Method for Generating Complex Multi-hop Reasoning Questions from Semi-structured Data: Conclusion

 In this work, we present a comprehensive framework for the automatic construction of multi-hop question answering datasets that bridge the gap between existing benchmarks and real-world reasoning demands.
 Motivated by the limitations of current datasets—such as the shallow reasoning depth of early benchmarks and the evaluation-only nature of BrowseComp—we aim to generate large-scale, training-ready data that retain the hard-to-search yet easy-to-verify characteristics crucial for deep reasoning evaluation.

-Our approach introduces a four-stage pipeline encompassing data adaptation, node construction, evidence chain generation, and question synthesis, transforming raw Wikipedia dumps into logically rich, semantically diverse, and structurally coherent reasoning graphs.
+To this end, we introduced BMGQ, a Bottom-up Method for Generating Complex Multi-hop Reasoning Questions from semi-structured data.
+BMGQ comprises a four-stage pipeline encompassing data adaptation, node construction, evidence chain generation, and question synthesis, transforming semi-structured knowledge sources into logically rich, semantically diverse, and structurally coherent reasoning graphs.
 Furthermore, we propose a Data Quality Evaluation System that integrates multi-model consensus, structured clue decomposition, and evidence-based verification.
 This system ensures that only questions with unique answers, consistent logic, and verifiable evidence are preserved, significantly improving the reliability and discriminative power of the generated dataset.

-By automating the construction of BrowseComp-level multi-hop datasets, our framework reduces the prohibitive cost of manual curation while enabling scalable production of challenging, high-quality training data.
+By automating the construction of BrowseComp-level multi-hop datasets, BMGQ reduces the prohibitive cost of manual curation while enabling scalable production of challenging, high-quality training data.
 This advancement has the potential to accelerate research on reasoning-centric large language models and facilitate the development of models capable of complex, multi-step inference.

 In future work, we plan to extend this pipeline beyond text-based sources to incorporate multimodal evidence, explore cross-lingual dataset construction, and integrate our framework with reinforcement learning workflows to further enhance model reasoning capabilities.
 We believe this direction will help bridge the gap between benchmark-oriented evaluation and real-world reasoning applications.